kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 result this layer is erased again so the API's result can be applied to the _base layer_.
 This allows the UI to immediately adapt to mutations when the API would otherwise delay an interaction.

-On apps like Twitter this is a common UX technique to display likes immediately rather than waiting for the UI to respond, since, unlike composing a tweet, liking a tweet is an action that can be sent to the API at any point of time in the future.
+On apps like Twitter, this is a common UX technique to display likes immediately rather than waiting for the UI to respond, since, unlike composing a tweet, liking a tweet is an action that can be sent to the API at any point of time in the future.
 For _Offline Support_ this means that our apps can stay interactive even when (less important) mutations can't be sent, since